agustinchiarotto/PodvisoryBackenChallenge/README.md

 **Testing**
 There is a db manager (dbManager.js) that allows creating a virtual database to be able to carry out all the tests without having to modify the real database
-You can use the / endpoint (default: http://localhost:3000/) for an html file with two inputs: The file to upload and the user name, and a button to make a post to /vehicles.
+You can use the / endpoint (default: http://localhost:3000/) for an html file with two inputs: The file to upload and the provider name, and a button to make a post to /vehicles.
+There are also to csv files on /testing/testingCSVFiles which belong to Chad and Jonh providers.

 ---